How To Reduce Food Waste & Save Money Too!

 Not only is Styrofoam incredibly bad for the environment but those containers are flimsy.
 If you don’t hold them just right they’ll shift and spill your food.

-So I quickly made a super-cute Denim Carrier from repurposed denim.
+So I put together a super-cute Denim Carrier from repurposed denim.
 I place my own take-out dish in it.
-Repurposed denim made into a cute dish carrier to bring restaurant leftovers home. #TexasHomesteader

 Having my own take-home container means I don’t feel the need to eat more than I want just so food won’t be ‘wasted’.

-I’ll bring it home and store the dish in my refrigerator.
-If I’ve used the glass dish I can heat & eat the leftovers in the same dish, there’s not even extra dishes to wash!
+When I’ve eaten my fill I’ll bring the leftovers home and store it in my refrigerator.
+If I’ve used the glass dish I can even heat & eat the leftovers in the same dish, there’s no extra dishes to wash!

 Glass dish with red snap-on cover for food storage. #TexasHomesteader

 This way my leftover restaurant food hasn’t been wasted.
 I’ve just tackled food waste deliciously y’all!
+And since I’m enjoying food already paid for, my lunch this day is free.

 Using A Lighter-Weight Metal Bento Box